First and Second Order Asymptotics in Covert Communication: Introduction

 \section{Introduction}

 While most information-theoretic security works to date have revolved around the issues of confidentiality and authentication~\cite{Bloch2011,InfoTheoreticSec,Jorswieck2015}, the growing concern around mass communication surveillance programs has reignited interest in investigating the covertness of communications, also known as \ac{LPD}.
 In \ac{LPD} problems, the objective is to hide the presence of communication and not necessarily to prevent information leakage about the messages transmitted.
-Following the analysis of \ac{LPD} with space-time codes~\cite{Hero2003}, recent works have established the information-theoretic limits of covert communications over noisy channel~\cite{Bash2013,Korzhik2005}.
-In particular, building upon concepts from steganography~\cite{Cachin2004, Korzhik2005},~\cite{Bash2013} has proved the existence of a ``square-root law'' for covert communication, which essentially states that no more than $O(\sqrt{n})$ bits can be communicated covertly over $n$ channel uses of a memoryless channel.
+Following the analysis of \ac{LPD} with space-time codes~\cite{Hero2003}, recent works have \editt{investigated} the information-theoretic limits of covert communications over noisy channel~\cite{Bash2013,Korzhik2005}.
+In particular, building upon concepts from steganography~\cite{Cachin2004}, \editt{the study in~\cite{Bash2013} shows the existence of a ``square-root law'' for covert communication}, which essentially states that no more than $O(\sqrt{n})$ bits can be communicated covertly over $n$ channel uses of a memoryless channel.

-The square-root law of covert communication has been refined in several follow-up works~\cite{Che2013}; in particular, the information-theoretic limits are now known for classical discrete and Gaussian memoryless channels~\cite{Bloch2016a,Wang2016b}, classical-quantum channels~\cite{Wang2016c,Sheikholeslami2016}, and multiple access channels~\cite{Arumugam2016}, when covertness is measured in terms of the relative entropy between the channel output distributions induced with and without communication.
+The square-root law of covert communication has been refined in several follow-up works~\cite{Che2013}; in particular, the information-theoretic limits are now known for classical discrete and Gaussian memoryless channels~\cite{Bloch2016a,Wang2016b}, classical-quantum channels~\cite{Wang2016c,Sheikholeslami2016}, and multiple-access channels~\cite{Arumugam2016}, when covertness is measured in terms of the relative entropy between the channel output distributions induced with and without communication.
 Note that the choice of relative entropy as a metric for covertness is guided in part by the natural connection between relative entropy and information-theoretic metrics, such as entropy and mutual information, which have been largely explored in the context of information-theoretic security~\cite{Hou2014}.